LPCC Licensure Instructions

-After becoming a LPC, if you wish to begin the process to upgrade your license to the LPCC, please complete the following steps.
+After becoming a LPC, if you wish to begin the process to obtain your LPCC, complete the following steps.

-Your experience must meet the requirements for the LPCC with 50% of your time spent in clinical counseling services, which include the diagnosis and treatment of mental and emotional disorders under a LPCC with the supervising counselor designation.
+Your supervised experience must meet the requirements for the LPCC.
+Fifty percent (50%) of your time must be spent providing clinical counseling services, which includes the diagnosis and treatment of mental and emotional disorders under a LPCC with the supervising counselor designation (LPCC-S).
 If you have a doctorate in counseling, you may receive credit for up to one year of supervised practice in a doctoral internship with clinical focus.
 Your supervisor will submit the online LPCC Supervision Form to document your doctoral internship hours of supervised practice.

 Have each training supervisor complete the online LPCC Supervision documentation to document your supervised hours.
 NOTE: You need to document at least two years and 3000 hours of post-LPC experience including at least 150 hours of training supervision with an LPCC-S. Each LPCC-S who provided training supervision must submit an online LPCC Supervision Form.